ApocalypseCodingGroup/ApocalypticCards/README.md

 $ sudo nano /etc/hosts
 ```

-Amend you file with sonmething along these lines:
+Amend you file with something along these lines:

 ```shell
 # ...